Leisure Suit Larry, Al Lowe’s gaming legacy, Part 1

 A Boss key was implemented which instantly could replace the game screen with something more appropriate if your boss, parents, or wife were to come by

-By the late ’80s, the competition was getting stiffer.
-George Lucas’ Games Division was on the march and its approach to adventure games was unique, intuitive, and player-friendly.
+By the late 1980s, the competition in the adventure game genre was becoming increasingly intense.
+George Lucas’ Games Division was on the march and its approach to adventure games was intuitive and player-friendly.
 Lucasfilm Games had, in 1987 released Maniac Mansion, a graphic point-and-click adventure game with multiple playable characters.
-The title would come to play a huge influence on many graphic adventures to come, and its point-and-click interface become a standard feature in the genre.
+The title would come to have a significant influence on the future of the genre, particularly with its point-and-click interface, which would become the standard further down the road.

-To develop Leisure Suit Larry further, Lowe set himself up with a challenge, for the player to be able to switch roles mid-game, a first at Sierra.
+To push the boundaries of the Leisure Suit Larry series and to keep up with the evolving competition, Lowe set himself up with a challenge, for the player to be able to switch roles mid-game, a first at Sierra.
 In the first part, players would play as Larry, and in the last part as Passionate Patty, the somewhat female counterpart to Larry Laffer.

-The story continued on from the second title with a few years passed.
-Larry, happily living with his exotic wife Kalalau, or so he thought.
-In the playable intro, we would soon learn that he not only was being dumped by his wife, for an Amazonian Harley-riding lesbian cannibal slot-machine repair woman but also fired from his job.
-The game leaves behind the linear story progression from the second title and, to much fanfare, brings back many of the beloved elements from the first title.
+The story continues from the second title.
+A few years have passed with Larry happily enjoying life with his exotic wife Kalalau, or so he thought.
+The playable intro reveals that he’s not only being dumped by his wife, for an Amazonian Harley-riding lesbian cannibal slot-machine repair woman but also fired from his job.
+The game departs from the linear story progression of the second title and brings back many beloved elements from the first game to much fanfare.

-While Lowe had primarily been developing the first two titles from his Fresno home, with higher ambitions and a more complex game now needed for a larger team and Williams decided to open up a small office in Fresno.
-Here Lowe along with fellow programmer Carlos Escobar, artist Bill Skirvin, who also had been working on graphics for the second title, and quality assurance lead Robin Bradley could develop the game without having to do the cumbersome commute to and from Oakhurst.
+While Lowe had primarily been developing the first two titles from his Fresno home, to accommodate the larger team and the more complex game development process, Ken Williams decided to open up a small office in Fresno.
+Here Lowe along with fellow programmer Carlos Escobar, artist Bill Skirvin, who also had been working on graphics for the second title, and quality assurance lead Robin Bradley could develop the game without the need for cumbersome commutes to and from Oakhurst.

 Lowe had composed the music for the two earlier titles but now being fully occupied with the story, game design, and programming of a more complex game led to composer Mike Dana writing the enjoyable and fitting soundtrack.
 Dana had previously composed jingles for national ad campaigns and would after completing his work at Sierra become the Director of Jazz Studies at Fresno City College for the better part of the next three decades.